ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-02-onboard-components/04-lesson-01-buttons.md

 ![makecode-buttons-21](assets/makecode-buttons-21.png)

-You need one more action for your remaining block.
-Click on the "Basic" drawer in the Toolbox again.
+For your remaining block, you need to take one more action.
+To do so, click on the "Basic" drawer in the Toolbox again.

 ![makecode-buttons-22](assets/makecode-buttons-22.png)

-This time we will display a custom image.
+This time, we will display a custom image.
 Choose the `show leds` block.

 ![makecode-buttons-23](assets/makecode-buttons-23.png)

 Place the `show leds` block in the remaining block.
-In this example the custom image will be displayed when buttons A and B are pressed at the same time.
+In this example, the custom image will be displayed when buttons A and B are pressed simultaneously.

 ![makecode-buttons-24](assets/makecode-buttons-24.png)